nus-cs2103-AY2223S2/tp/docs/team/anchengyang.md

 ### Project: CoDoc

 CoDoc is a desktop contact management application.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about (To be added) kLoC.
+It is written in Java, and has about 20.8k LoC.

 Given below are my contributions to the project.